OISF/suricata/doc/userguide/configuration/dropping-privileges.rst

 Dropping Privileges After Startup
 =================================

-Currently, libcap-ng is needed for dropping privileges on Suricata after startup.
+Currently, dropping privileges can be either done via libcap-ng or with POSIX seteuid()/setegid().

+When the privilege drop is done by libcap-ng, the process real, effective and saved user/group ID is set to the values provided by the user configuration.
+Furthermore, process capabilities are set ensure that operations requiring higher permissions can be performed properly.
+Once done, the privilege level stays unchanged for the lifetime of the process.

+When libcap-ng support is disabled, privilege drop is done via seteuid()/setegid() on startup.
+Operations requiring higher permissions are placed between the functions SCPrivsRaise()/SCPrivsDrop().

+Between SCPrivsRaise() and SCPrivsDrop(), the process privileges are raised back to the saved user/group level during the process runtime.

 For libcap, see status of feature request number #276 -- Libcap support for dropping privileges.

 Most distributions have ``libcap-ng`` in their repositories.